Illinois Compiled Statutes

 of the shareholders

-communication, by means of which all persons participating in the meeting can
+by means of remote communication, including, but not limited to, conference telephone or interactive technology, electronic transmission, or Internet usage, by means of which all persons participating in the meeting can

 attendance and presence in person at the meeting of the person or persons so